Right in the centre - Dead wood in many places

 Neepawa Banner & Press

-Read more: Right in the centre - 35 years in the making
+Read more: Right in the centre - Dead wood in many places

 By Ken Waddell